Dzvezdana/gilded-rose-kata/README.md

 * The code has a lot of nested if statements that need to be resolved.
 * The code is difficult to read.
 * The code contains hardcoded values.
-* The introduction of the new product 'Conjured' will require class modification.
+* The introduction of the new product `Conjured` will require class modification.
 This might break the deeply nested if statements logic.

 # Approach

-Before refactoring the code, we should write unit tests to preserve the existing behaviour of the 'update_quality' method.
+Before refactoring the code, we should write unit tests to preserve the existing behaviour of the `update_quality` method.
 By writing unit tests we can gain better understanding of the current legacy code and the business rules.

 We can check the test coverage by running [measure_test_coverage](measure_test_coverage.sh) in our terminal: